NakshatraSirohi/PEACE/README.md

   - `input_video_path` (str): Full path to the input video.
 - **Outputs**:
   - Returns the path of the newly created directory.
-- **Logic**: If a directory with the same name already exists, appends a numerical suffix to create a unique name.

 ### 2. `screenshotting(input_path, outputDir, start_time, end_time)`